 Accommodations for Employees

 Employees are responsible for initiating requests for any desired disability-related workplace accommodation.
 Where circumstances permit, the employee should utilize the process outline below.
-If an employee prefers, they may also call the Office of Equal Opportunity, Equity & Affirmative Action to schedule an appointment to discuss their request.
+If an employee prefers, they may also call Equal Opportunity, Equity & Affirmative Action to schedule an appointment to discuss their request.

 If you are an employee having difficulty successfully performing duties of your job due to limitations from a disability or medical condition or if you need leave related to a disability, please contact EOEAA for a confidential conversation.

-PART I: Employee Reasonable Accommodaiton Request – ONLINE FORM
+PART I: Employee Reasonable Accommodation Request – ONLINE FORM

 To be completed by the employee to request a reasonable accommodation in the workplace.
 Information entered on the online form will be submitted to Equal Opportunity, Equity & Affirmative Action to begin the interactive process.